issa-char/git-cheats/cheats/basics.md

     ``bash
     git --version
     ```
+# step ONE
+## create a github repo
+1. head over to github and set an account
+2. login and create a new repository with (follow the listed instructions that suits your needs)
+3. go to setting and set-up tokenized authentication and save the token locally
+4. copy the repo link you've just created

 # step two
 ## configure git
 after successful installation, we need to configure git to know who you are.